Cancun in Mexico is a perfect place for a holiday with kids.

 Your child needs to be at least five years old to enjoy Xenses Park.

-At 7 pm you get on a replica of an 18th-century Spanish Galleon, which takes off from a bridge near the Oasis Palm Hotel in Cancun Hotel Zone (at 4.5 Kms).
+At 7 pm, you get on an 18th-century Spanish Galleon replica, which takes off from a bridge near the Oasis Palm Hotel in Cancun Hotel Zone (at 4.5 kms).

-You witness this fight or you take part.
-Whatever you decide, it is an amazing experience for the whole family.
+You witness this fight, or you take part.
+Whatever you decide, it is a fantastic experience for the whole family.

 The ship returns to the dock at 10:30 pm.

 Get adventurous in Garrafon Natural Reef Park

 Garrafon Natural Reef Park is on Isla Mujeres island.